sgf14/java-maven-notes/java-maven-notes/web/notes/README_JavaServerNotes.md

 05/28/16
 Purpose: documenting the findings about the setup for Java server for web apps.
 See notes written in Java for Web Apps book- Chap
  2 and 3.
 These cover the server setup parts you have to do in the beginning to load the book downloaded projects and get them
  running in Eclipse.
-THere is some detail, but many parts are assumed to save space in the book.
+There is some detail, but many parts it assumes the user already knows the information, in order to save space in the book.
 Had to do independent learning in order to figure out how to get this working and it took about 2 weeks to get it working. hopefully this will help when you need to do the setup again in future